 Main Street: Enjoy all the shops and restaurants Main Street has to offer.
 This can take as little or as long as you prefer.
 We are not huge browsers (and Colin is far from a shopper) so we kept it short and sweet.

 The Winter Olympic Museum: This is such a fun museum to check out.
-This museum does a great job of showing the Olympics over the years and highlighting the historic moments of the 1980s games in Lake Placid.
+The museum does a great job of showing the Olympics over the years and highlighting the historic moments of the 1980s games in Lake Placid.
 You can even see inside Herb Brooks Arena where the famous “Miracle on Ice” Gold Medal was won by USA’s Ice Hockey Team.
 We recommend budgeting an hour total for all exhibits.

 Mirror Lake: Mirror Lake has a walking path that goes around the lake, ending on Main Street.
 The pathway is 2.6 miles and accessible for all.
 Mirror Lake feels like a central fixture for the town, filled with kayakers and swimmers in the summer with skaters and sled riders in the winter.